0xPolygonID/tutorials/mkdocs/docs/issuer/platform-api/schemas/apis.md

 **Function**: Endpoint to delete a Claim Schema previously created.

 **How it works**: It requires to pass the Issuer `id` and the Schema `id` of the Schema to be deleted as Path Parameters.
 It also requires to pass a valid `Bearer Token` inside the Authorization Request Header.
 As a result of this Request the Schema will be deleted.
+Once a Schema get deleted, it won't be possible to use it again to Issue Claims.

 **[API Reference](https://api-staging.polygonid.com/#tag/Schemas/operation/RemoveSchemaTemplate)**